Toaster: Toaster oven

-Toaster ovens are small electric ovens that provide toasting capability plus a limited amount of baking and broiling capability.
+Invented in 1910, toaster ovens are small electric ovens that provide toasting capability plus a limited amount of baking and broiling capability.
 Similarly to a conventional oven, toast or other items are placed on a small wire rack, but toaster ovens can heat foods faster than regular ovens due to their small volume.
-They are especially useful when the users do not also have a kitchen stove with an integral oven, such as in smaller apartments and in recreational vehicles such as truck campers.
+They are especially useful when the users do not also have a kitchen stove with an integral oven, such as in smaller apartments and recreational vehicles such as truck campers.

 Conveyor toaster

+A conveyor toaster is an appliance that caramelizes and carries bread products on a belt or chain into and through a heated chamber.
 Conveyor toasters are designed to make many slices of toast and are generally used in the catering industry, restaurants, cafeterias, institutional cooking facilities, and other commercial food service situations where constant or high-volume toasting is required.
-Bread is toasted at a rate of 300–1600 slices an hour; the doneness control on such a toaster adjusts the conveyor speed, thus altering the time during which the bread is near the heat elements.
+Bread can be toasted at a rate of 250–1800+ slices an hour.
+The total radiant heat a conveyor toaster applies to each slice can be controlled by adjusting the conveyor speed or the output strength of the heating elements.
+Conveyor toasters are generally available with either a vertical or horizontal conveyor orientation.
 Conveyor toasters have been produced for home use; in 1938, for example, the Toast-O-Lator went into limited production.

-Press Toaster

 History

 Before the development of the electric toaster, sliced bread was toasted by placing it in a metal frame or on a long-handled toasting fork and holding it near a fire or over a kitchen grill.

 From the 16th century onward, long-handled forks were used as toasters, "sometimes with fitment for resting on bars of grate or fender."

 Wrought-iron scroll-ornamented toasters appeared in Scotland in the 17th century.
 Another wrought-iron toaster was documented to be from 18th-century England.

 Utensils for toasting bread over open flames appeared in America in the early 19th century, including decorative implements made from wrought iron.